 Giardia can be found in soil, food, water, or any surfaces that have been contaminated with the feces from infected humans or animals.
 Infection occurs when you accidentally ingest the parasite.
 Three common ways for this to happen is by eating contaminated food, drinking contaminated water, or through person-to-person contact.

 Anyone can become infected with Giardia, but children are infected more often than adults.
 It occurs frequently in hospitals, prisons, or child cares.
 Persons who travel overseas or who drink untreated water also have a higher risk of giardiasis.

 - Hand washing before food handling or eating

 - Hand washing after contact with farm animals or playing with pets

 - Avoid swallowing water in rivers and lakes unless you filter it or boil it for 10 minutes at 158 degrees F.

 Many people who experience symptoms often get better without treatment.
 If signs and symptoms persist or become more severe, oral antibiotics can be prescribed.

 Giardiasis activity typically peaks in late summer or early fall.
-In 2015, there were 213 cases reported in Iowa.
-There were 7.0 cases for every 100,000 persons in 2015 compared to 9.0 cases for every 100,000 persons the previous year.
+In 2017, there were 273 cases reported in Iowa.
+There were 9.0 cases for every 100,000 persons in 2017.

 For more detailed information and statistics on all notifiable diseases, please see our current annual report located in the reports section of the CADE homepage.